Corbett Lyon

 Corbett Marshall Lyon AO (born 13 August 1955) is an Australian architect, art patron and academic who lives and works in Melbourne.
 He is a founding director of Melbourne architectural firm Lyons.
 With partners Carey Lyon, Cameron Lyon (died 2018), Neil Appleton, Adrian Stanic and James Wilson he has designed many award-winning institutional and public buildings in Australia.

-Lyon is one of Australia's leading collectors and patrons of Australian contemporary art and since 1990 has developed the Lyon Collection with his wife Yueji.
+Lyon is one of Australia's leading collectors and patrons of Australian contemporary art and since 1990 he has developed the Lyon Collection with his wife Yueji.
 In 2003–2008 he designed and built the Lyon Housemuseum, a hybrid residence and art museum, which displays the Lyon Collection and makes it available for public viewing.

 Lyon is a professorial fellow and visiting professor in design at the University of Melbourne where he teaches and researches in the Melbourne School of Design.
 In 2016 he was awarded a Doctor of Architecture (honoris causa) by the University.

+He was appointed an Officer of the Order of Australia in the 2025 King's Birthday Honours for "distinguished service to architecture, to the arts as a benefactor and administrator, and to tertiary education".

 Family and education

 Lyon was born in Melbourne to architect Ronald ('Tiger') Lyon and Marietta Perrott (interior designer).

 Attending Brighton Grammar School from 1961, he graduated Dux in 1973, and studied architecture at the University of Melbourne, graduating in 1979.

 He then entered an extended family of architects which included his maternal grandfather, Leslie M Perrott Snr and two uncles, Leslie M Perrott Jnr and Eric Lyon.
 Both his parents worked in his grandfather's firm, Leslie M Perrott & Associates, which became Perrott Lyon Mathieson in 1970 when his father became a partner.
 All three of his brothers, Cameron, Carey and Hamish, became practicing architects.
 In 2019 Lyon's two daughters Carlin and Jaqlin were studying architecture at the University of Melbourne, heading up the fourth generation.

 Lyon won an ITT International Fellowship to study in the US where he undertook a one-year Master of Architecture program at the University of Pennsylvania.
 He studied under architects Steven Izenour and Aldo van Eyck, futurist Buckminster Fuller and urban planner Edmund Bacon.

-During his studies he worked part-time in the Philadelphia offices of architects Venturi, Scott Brown and Associates and following his graduation in 1980 worked full time in the firm's New York office.
+During his studies he worked part-time in the Philadelphia offices of architects Venturi, Scott Brown and Associates and following his graduation in 1980, he worked full time in the firm's New York office.

 In 2018 he completed a PhD at RMIT University, Melbourne.